 FRTW maintains its structural integrity much longer than even non-combustible materials in a fire situation.
 When the flame source is removed, the treated wood ceases to char, and since it will not support combustion, the flame will not spread.
 A further benefit: FRTW does not add to the production of smoke and toxic fumes, the major threats to human life in fire situations.

-Fire retardant treated wood is manufactured in Canada by a group of experienced, reputable stable companies who are, in turn, members of Wood Preservation Canada.
-Their integrity ensures they will fully support the products they offer, and allows them to undertake the rigorous testing required to pass Canada’s building codes and standards.
+Fire retardant treated wood is manufactured in Canada by a group of experienced, reputable, financially stable companies who are, in turn, members of Wood Preservation Canada.
+Their financial integrity ensures they will fully support the products they offer, and allows them to undertake the rigorous testing required to pass Canada’s building codes and standards.

-The National Building Code of Canada (primarily Part 3) requires that all FRTW must be produced through a pressure impregnation method by a licensed treater, in accordance with specific CSA standards; CSA O80.1 Clause 9.9 and CSA O80.2 Clause 9.8.
+The National Building Code of Canada (primarily Part 3) requires that all FRTW must be produced through a pressure impregnation method by a licensed treater, in accordance with specific CSA standards.
+For lumber, the standard is CSA O80.20, and for plywood O80.27.
 These two standards specify the condition of the material before and after treatment, and specify the UL standard, which determines the product’s performance criteria.
 In fact these two standards should be written into a specification, to clarify the type of product to be installed, and to protect the architect against liability should the contractor mistakenly substitute another product such as one surface-treated with fire-retardant paint.

 One final condition applies.
 To ensure its structural stability, all FRTW must be kiln- dried after treatment: lumber to 19% moisture content and plywood to 15% moisture content.